Juanin Clay

+Early years

+Clay was born in Westchester County, New York, to Antonio and Barbara de Zalduondo. and attended the Ethel Walker School in Simsbury, Connecticut.
+She graduated from Smith College, then earned a master's degree in education from Harvard University.
+She was a kindergarten teacher in Connecticut before she became an actress.

 Career

-Clay was a contender for the role of Wilma Deering in Buck Rogers in the 25th Century, but lost the role when Erin Gray returned to reprise her role from the theatrical release.
+Clay originated the role of Raven Alexander on the daytime soap opera The Edge of Night from 1976 to 1977, and chose to leave to pursue other projects.
+She was a contender for the role of Wilma Deering in the 1979–1981 television series Buck Rogers in the 25th Century, but lost the role to Erin Gray, who returned to reprise her role from the 1979 theatrical release.
 Clay later guest-starred in the Buck Rogers episode "Vegas in Space", playing Marla Landers, who briefly partnered with Rogers.
-Clay appeared as a guest star on a number of TV series, including Father Murphy, L.A.
-Law, and The Edge of Night (she originated the role of Raven Alexander in 1976, before Sharon Gabet took over the role).
-Clay was also married to actor Joe Lambie, who played Logan Swift, one of the husbands of her character on The Edge of Night.
+Clay appeared as a guest star on a number of TV series, including Father Murphy and L.A.
+Law.
 In 1981, she appeared in The Legend of the Lone Ranger, and in 1983, she had a small role in WarGames.
 In 1985, she played Jacqueline Kennedy in the miniseries Robert Kennedy and His Times.
 She was a founding member of the New York Acting Unit, a Shakespearean repertory group, and the co-author, producer, and director of King of the City, a drama about Al Capone.

-Education

-Clay attended the Ethel Walker School in Simsbury, Connecticut.
-She graduated from Smith College, then earned a master's degree in education from Harvard University.

-Death
+Clay's work on stage included acting off-Broadway and in productions in Los Angeles and Edinburgh, Scotland.